Right-of-Way Acquisition in 7 Steps

 During Final Design:

 - Acquire the needed property rights.
 The property owner has agreed to the written compensation.
-It’s time to prepare the deed or easement document, and with a witness or notary, sign the document.
+It’s time to prepare the deed or easement document, and with a notary, sign the document.
 Save all written records and notes and make copies of each.
 The land is officially available for project construction.

 The Right-of-Way acquisition process is no simple matter (though it was explained in layman’s terms here); and it can take anywhere from 1-6 months depending on acquisition complexity.
 Betsy recommends documenting files for each landowner and making multiple copies of these documents for reference.

 Have Right-of-Way questions?
 Talk to the specialist: Betsy Bosiak.